How Should I Prioritize My Savings Goals?

 Focus on Retirement

-After you have your emergency fund then you should begin saving for other goals.
-If you do not have a house yet, you should save up money for a down payment on a home.
-You can also save for a new car, or for your vacations.
+After you have your emergency fund and a growing retirement savings, then you can begin saving for other goals, such as a car, a down payment for a house, or vacations.
 By saving up for these purchases, you will save money on interest and free up more of your income so you can do what you want.
 You can track how much you have in each savings category so you know when you've reached your goals.

 The priorities for these goals should really depend on your personal situation and where you are in your life.
-If you want to buy a new house in the next few years, then that should take priority.
-If you are getting married soon, then saving for your honeymoon may come first.
-It is a good idea to save up for most of your major expenses whether it is a home remodel or a dream vacation.
+If you want to buy a new house in the next few years, then that should come first.
+If you are getting married soon, then saving for your honeymoon may be your top priority.
+It is a good idea to save up for most of your major expenses, whether it is a home remodel or a dream vacation.

 Start Investing to Build Wealth

-Each individual will have slightly different priorities, but no matter what those priorities are retirement and your emergency fund will come first.
+Each individual will have slightly different priorities, but no matter what those priorities are, retirement and your emergency fund will come first.
 After that, you can focus on your other goals and building wealth.
-It can help to have a solid plan put in front of you.
 Once you determine your priorities, you can create a chart or excel sheet that lets you track your progress on your goals.
+Having a solid plan in front of you will make it easier to stay on course.